grahamelphick/motivator/README.md

 ## Description
 Nudge to Success is a central, motivation hub, designed to help people achieve their goals.
 The application allows the user to enter their various goals and provides them with automatically-generated resources to kickstart their journey towards completing said goals.
+The user can also keep a virtual journal and edit the mantra appearing on their dashboard.

 ## Deployed App
 https://self-improvement-motivator.herokuapp.com/